OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-animated-gradient-loading-button/README.md

 # 🐞 CSS Challenge:  Animated Gradient Loading Button

 This challenge focuses on creating a visually appealing loading button using CSS gradients and animations.
-The button will smoothly transition from a static state to a loading state with a rotating gradient.
-We'll achieve this using pure CSS, specifically leveraging CSS variables and animations.
-While this example doesn't use a framework like Tailwind, the principles can be adapted easily.
+The button will smoothly transition between different gradient colors while displaying a loading spinner.
+We'll use CSS3 for the styling, avoiding any frameworks like Tailwind for this example to showcase core CSS concepts.

 **Description of the Styling:**

-The button will start as a rectangular button with a solid background color.
-On click, it transitions to a loading state.
-The loading state features a circular gradient that smoothly rotates within the button's bounds.
-We will use CSS variables to easily customize colors and animation speed.
+The button will be a rectangular shape with rounded corners.
+Initially, it will display the text "Load".
+On click, the text will be hidden, and a loading spinner (created with CSS) will appear.
+Simultaneously, a linear gradient will animate across the button, cycling through a predefined set of colors.
+Once the animation completes (simulating a load), the text will reappear, and the gradient will revert to its initial state.

 **Full Code:**